nixworks/public/news/2006/08/7/iraq-war-a-us-military-hearing-has-examined-the-testimony-by-one-of-the-accused-in-an-incident-where-an-iraqi-girl-and-her-three-family-m.md

 ### [2006-08-7](/news/2006/08/7/index.md)

-#  Iraq War:.
-A US military hearing has examined the testimony by one of the accused in an incident where an Iraqi girl and her three family members were allegedly killed by four U.S. soldiers.
+#  Iraq War:: A US military hearing has examined the testimony by one of the accused in an incident where an Iraqi girl and her three family members were allegedly killed by four U.S. soldiers.